-5 Women Test Out Instagram’s Favorite Glitter Face
+5 Women Test Out Instagram’s Favorite Glitter Face Mask

 The day after trying this mask, I slacked Kelly and we made a lot of jokes about it looking like a fluid byproduct that would be secreted by unicorns.
 It’s viscous, a little cloudy-looking, and it’s full of holographic bits of glitter — you get what I am saying here!
 Aside from all that, it is extremely sticky and smells like chewed up Bubble Yum you would find stuck under a classroom desk.
 It also made my face burn.

 There is a plus though: It is very fun and satisfying to peel off, American Psycho-style.
 But after all that, I didn’t notice much of a difference in my skin post-mask.
 It didn’t look worse but it also didn’t look better.
 I enjoy the fun and playfulness of Too Faced’s products, but this one was not my favorite.
-This non-magical product felt like another injustice for unicorns.

 If you buy something through our links, New York may earn an affiliate commission.